[Verification] Using Brave Search from VPC: Testing whether web search and AI answers work by opening only api.search.brave.com in Network Firewall

 2.1 Overall Architecture

-The security group attached to the EC2 in the workload subnet only restricts outbound to port 443, leaving the destination IP as 0.0.0.0/0.
+The security group attached to the EC2 in the workload subnet only restricts outbound traffic to port 443, leaving the destination IP as 0.0.0.0/0.

 The API key is retrieved from Secrets Manager via a VPC endpoint without going out to the internet.